 Care that is provided for a short time until your condition stabilises is called intermediate care.
-This could be support at home from our STAR (Short Term Assessment and Reablement) or Fast Response services.
+This could be support at home from our STAR (Short Term Assessment and Reablement) service.
 Or it could be health services such as occupational therapy and help with confidence and mobility.

 Support for longer